-In this post in my series “God and Man at Yale Divinity School,” I discuss my fifth week in the M.Div. program and reflect upon being one of the few conservatives at Yale Divinity School.
+In this post in my series “God and Man at Yale Divinity,” I discuss my fifth week in the M.Div. program and reflect upon being one of the few conservatives at Yale Divinity School.

 I just finished my fifth week at Yale.
 As I grow used to the environment here, I am beginning to search for my place in this community as one of the few conservatives at Yale Divinity School.